The Little Vampire (book series): Other vampires

 The cousin of Rüdiger and Anna from their uncle's side.
 A spoiled, manipulative and highly arrogant girl, she fled from Transylvania to Germany when her family was destroyed by a band of vampire hunters, seeking sanctuary with her aunt's family.
-She quickly becomes the romantic interest for Rüdiger, but she expresses more interest in Anton instead.
-Only after she bites Anton and drinks his blood to make him her slave in the series' last volume does Rüdiger finally overcome his infatuation and breaks up with her for Anton's sake.
+She quickly becomes the romantic interest for Rüdiger, but expresses more interest in Anton instead.
+Only after she bites Anton and drinks his blood to make him her slave does Rüdiger finally overcome his infatuation and breaks up with her for Anton's sake.